gtauzin/kedro-dagster/README.md

   </picture>
 </p>

+Currently, Kedro-Dagster supports Kedro versions 0.19.x and 1.x, and Dagster versions 1.10.x, 1.11.x, and 1.12.x.

 ## What are the features of Kedro-Dagster?

 - **Configuration‑Driven Workflows:** Centralize orchestration settings in a `dagster.yml` file for each Kedro environment.
 Define jobs from filtered Kedro pipelines, assign executors, retries, resource limits, and cron-based schedules.